 Call our experienced Orlando family law attorneys for help today.

-Child Support Payments in Florida
+How Are Child Support Payments Established in Florida?

 In Florida, as in other states, child support obligations are established by court order.
 If you are going through a divorce, you and your spouse may be able to agree on a support amount.
 If there are issues with calculating child support (for example, if your spouse is hiding income), you may need to go to court.
 In either case, our attorneys can work side-by-side with you to make sure you receive an appropriate child support order.